Salt & Wind Travel

 For that, you can wear what you’d wear at home so long as you plan for the stronger sun and possible rain showers.
 Here are a few additional items to consider when deciding what to pack for Hawaii:

-- Caftan or Dress That Doubles As A Coverup: We wear a lot of Lemlem dresses and caftans whenever we’re at the beach because they’re nice enough to wear out to a meal but also work as a (fancier) cover up.
+• Caftan or Dress That Doubles As A Coverup: We wear a lot of Lemlem dresses and caftans whenever we’re at the beach because they’re nice enough to wear out to a meal and also work as a (fancier) cover-up.

-- Slip-on flats: If you’re going to wear a closed-in flat shoe, the time to wear it is for every day exploring – anything from a classic Vans sneaker to an espadrille will do the trick.
+• Slip-on flats: If you’re going to wear a closed-in flat shoe, wear it for everyday exploring—anything from a classic Vans sneaker to an espadrille will do the trick.

-- Long-sleeved top: Pack a long-sleeved linen or cotton top that’s light enough to wear in the heat.
+• Long-sleeved top: Pack a long-sleeved linen or cotton top light enough to wear in the heat.

-For the most part, you can wear the clothes you’d wear for everyday exploring for dinner.
-But, if you’re staying at a higher-end resort such as the Mauna Lani on Hawai’i island, going to a fine dining meal like Senia on O’ahu, or heading to a performance, it’s a good idea to slightly dress up.
+For the most part, you can wear the clothes you’d wear for everyday exploring, for dinner.
+But if you’re staying at a higher-end resort such as the Mauna Lani on Hawai’i island, going to a fine-dining meal like Senia on O’ahu, or heading to a performance, it’s a good idea to dress up.

 For Beach Time

-- Beach Bag: You could take any bag to the beach, but it’ll likely end up full of sand and wet.
-Instead bring along something splash-proof like the ALOHA Collection bags which are stylish, practical, can be used as a carry-on, and give back to local causes in Hawai’i.
+• Beach Bag: You could take any bag to the beach, but it’ll likely be full of sand and wet.
+Instead, bring something splash-proof like the ALOHA Collection bags, which are stylish, practical, can be used as a carry-on, and give back to local causes in Hawai’i.

-- Reef-Safe Sunscreen: As we’ve discussed before, it’s mandatory to use reef-safe sunscreen in Hawai’i.
-If you’re in doubt as to what passes as reef-safe, just plan to buy your sunscreen once you land.
+• Reef-Safe Sunscreen: As discussed before, using reef-safe sunscreen in Hawai’i is mandatory.
+If you doubt what passes as reef-safe, plan to buy your sunscreen once you land.

-- Sun Hat: Be it a baseball cap you can throw on for a SUP session or a wide-brimmed hat with UPF, pack at least one hat that will keep your face out of the sun.
+• Sun Hat: Pack at least one hat that will keep your face out of the sun, whether it’s a baseball cap you can throw on for a SUP session or a wide-brimmed hat with UPF.

-- Sun layers: Something simple like a long-sleeve tunic or tee can work to protect you, but, we’d suggest choosing a material with UPF like anything in the UNIQLO UV Collection.
+• Sun layers: Something simple like a long-sleeve tunic or tee can work to protect you, but we suggest choosing a material with UPF, like anything in the UNIQLO UV Collection.

-- Flip Flops: Leave your fancy leather slides at home.
-Instead, pack a flip flop (called “slippers” in Hawai’i) that is waterproof like classic Havaianas so you won’t care if it gets sandy or wet.
+• Flip Flops: Leave your fancy leather slides at home.
+Instead, pack a pair of flip-flops (called “slippers” in Hawai’i) that are waterproof, like classic Havaianas, so you won’t care if they get sandy or wet.

 For Water Sports

-- Water Shoes: There are a lot of rocks, lava, and coral so you may want to pack water shoes to be able to walk around the shoreline without risking a cut.
+• Water Shoes: The shoreline is covered with rocks, lava, and coral, so you may want to pack water shoes to walk around it without risking a cut.

-- Stylish But Practical Bathing Suit or Board Shorts: You want something that will stay on in the strong currents of Hawai’i be it board shorts on a one-piece with elasticized edging.
+• Stylish But Practical Bathing Suit or Board Shorts: You want something that will stay on in the strong currents of Hawai’i, such as board shorts in a one-piece with elasticized edging.
 Look to performance surf companies like RVCA, SLO Active, Dakine, Billabong, and Nine Foot Studio.

-- Dry Bag: The ALOHA Collection splashproof bags we mentioned above will work great if you’re heading to the beach or wandering near the water.
+• Dry Bag: The ALOHA Collection splashproof bags mentioned above will work great if you’re heading to the beach or wandering near the water.
 If you’re heading out boating or fishing, consider getting completely waterproof bags like these ones by Patagonia.

 For Outdoor Adventures